Monday, June 1, 2026

 Codified the right to life globally (Article 3) as inherent and inalienable.

-Enshrined the right to life (Article 21), later expanded by courts to mean "life with human dignity."
+Enshrined the right to life (Article 21), later expanded by courts to mean "life with human dignity" and the "right to livelihood."

-Enacted Chapter III Fundamental Rights, but notably omitted an explicit right to life, relying instead on implied judicial interpretations.
+Enacted Chapter III Fundamental Rights, but omitted an explicit right to life, relying instead on implied judicial interpretations for custodial deaths.

 The table below illustrates how the core concepts of human dignity are handled across the four texts: